gabsnevess/gabsnevess/README.md

 # 👋 Hey!
-I'm Gabriel, a 20 year old full stack developer from Brazil.
+I'm Gabriel, a 20 year old full-stack developer from Brazil.

+# 📖 About me
+* 💻 Full-Stack developer with bold ideas
+* 🎓 Studying information systems at PUC Minas, graduating December 2027

 # 🔭 What I’m up to
 * 🔨 I'm currently...